cahlan/youth-gospel-study-curriculum/weeks/week-1.md

-# How do I recognize the Holy Spirit?
+# The "Tender Mercies of the Lord"

 ## May 29: Personal Revelation